-Only thing is, I have no idea how to do that and know nothing about RVing.
+Only thing is, I have no idea how to do that and know nothing about RVing with the dog.
 Never done it.
 (Glamping at a national park, however, was a great experience).

 What better place to start figuring it than an RV show?
 Which RV is best for travelling with my dog?
 (Ok, clearly the correct answer is an RV park but that’s not what I did).
 Recently, I headed to the Toronto Spring Camping & RV Show for the second time.
 (Check out our previous experience here).
 This time, I’ve recovered from sticker shock and have some idea of what to expect.

-I’m here to answer the question: Where and how can I camp with my dog?
+I’m here to answer the questions: Where can I camp with my dog?
 How can I go RVing with the dog?

 I’ve been dreaming about some kind of dog-friendly vacation property or mobile equivalent but as yet, they are images on my vision board.
 Here are my options so far:

 FIRST STOP: Very pretty furnished out-of-the box two-and-three-bedroom cottages (called Park Model or Park Model Trailers) staged like photoshoots in a home décor magazine.
 Select your model, select your site on cottage communities resembling sub-divisions in the woods.
 Prices vary from $70,000 to $130,000 (Canadian).

 Advantage: dog-friendly, but some have two-dog limits, and it’s like owning a lake house.

 Disadvantage: you don’t own the land under the cottage and rent it either annually, or seasonally (if the sites aren’t open year-round).
 Rents average $5000 to $6000 (CD) per year and you can’t put a fence around most properties to keep the dogs in.